DEFRA/water-abstraction-node-test/README.md

 There's no 'right' way in development.
 But this feels a bit off to us.
 Hence our interest in **node test runner**.
 It is native to Node (no extra dependency), blazingly fast and one of few frameworks offering native ESM support without transpiling.
 If we switched to **node test runner**, we could claim our project as 100% ESM 🤗

+## Current status

+At this time **node-test** is looking to be a viable alternative to **Jest** and **Lab**.
+After migrating a file from **water-abstraction-system** to ESM, the test file we create here is very similar to what we would have done in **Lab**.

+All examples we've followed so far use the built-in [node:assert](https://nodejs.org/api/assert.html) module.
+It doesn't have the expressiveness of [Hapi code](https://hapi.dev/module/code/), but we've not hit any blockers so far.

+The output is similar to **Lab**, and we can see code coverage, though it is a little noisy (see comments below).
+We can also integrate the code coverage out put with SonarCloud.

+We've had to call our `test/` folder `specs/` because the ability to configure what is a 'test' is limited in Node v20*.
+For example, if the folder was called `test/` it would consider _every_ file in it a test.
+The same limitation applies to code coverage.
+The good news is these have been vastly improved in Node v22.
+So, if we were to upgrade before adopting **node-test** we could rename the folder and improve our code coverage reporting.

+Another improvement is the use of `.only`.
+It is in Node v20*, but you have to add it at all levels for it to be applied.
+Again, Node v22* brings the feature more in line wih how we would use it in **Lab**.

 ## Running the project

-Like **water-abstraction-system** this project expects to be run within the WABS ecosystem of apps.
-For example, when installing we only expect you to create the test DB because if it were to run, it would do so against the existing WABS database.
+Like [water-abstraction-system](https://github.com/DEFRA/water-abstraction-system) this project expects to be run within the WABS ecosystem of apps.
+For example, when installing we only expect you to create the test DB because if it were to run, it would do so against the existing `wabs` database.

 It is built with a focus on running the tests, not on being a working app.
 But should you wish to this README provides details on what you'll need.